circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

 ### AWS CodeDeploy

-The `aws-code-deploy` orb enables you to run deployments through AWS CodeDeploy.
+The [AWS CodeDeploy](https://circleci.com/orbs/registry/orb/circleci/aws-code-deploy) orb enables you to run deployments through AWS CodeDeploy.

 ```
-version: 2.1 # We must use 2.1 to make use of orbs.
+version: 2.1 # use 2.1 to make use of orbs

 orbs: # specify all orbs you want to use.
   aws-code-deploy: circleci/aws-code-deploy@1.0.0

 workflows:
   deploy_application:
     jobs: